 Facilitator(s): Dr. Andrea Holowka

 Leadership is not a neutral endeavour and is meant to have substantial impact on student outcomes.
-Whether you are new to your role, division, or school, a lens of continuous improvement is always required.
+Whether you are continuing on or new to your role, division, or school, a lens of continuous improvement is always required.
 Session participants will be led through leadership content and reflection to sharpen leadership skillsets that can create conditions for change.
 The session will explore ways to shift the mindsets of those you lead, moving from an inclination to rationalize data to entering into a state of curiosity and wonder.
 These strategic activities, rooted in theory and practice, will allow leaders to leverage the talents of those working most closely with students, while providing opportunities for assurance and celebration of the success of both students and staff.

 Facilitator:

 Dr. Andrea Holowka is the Superintendent of Schools with Christ The Redeemer (CTR) Catholic Schools.
 Through her 29 years of service in education, Andrea brings leadership experience from her roles as a teacher, principal, system leader, and superintendent.
-Andrea served has served as in superintendent roles for ten years in various divisions, including CTR, the Calgary Board of Education, and the Calgary Catholic School District.
+Andrea served has served in superintendent roles for ten years in various divisions, including CTR, the Calgary Board of Education, and the Calgary Catholic School District.
 Andrea has a Doctorate of Education, with a dissertation on supporting mental health intervention services across large school authorities.
 Andrea is active in leadership and cross-sector collaborations throughout Alberta and has served in provincial leadership roles including President of the Catholic School Superintendents of Alberta (CCSSA) and President of the College of Alberta School Superintendents (CASS).

 10:15 a.m. to 12:15 p.m.